aviculturist/cnry/README.md

 Cnry makes it easy to publish and keep track of warrant canaries.

-A [warrant canary](https://en.wikipedia.org/wiki/Warrant_canary) is a method by which a service provider can inform users that they been served with a government subpoena despite legal prohibitions on revealing the existence of the subpoena.
+A [warrant canary](https://en.wikipedia.org/wiki/Warrant_canary) is a method by which a service provider can inform users that they've been served with a government subpoena despite legal prohibitions on revealing the existence of the subpoena.
+The idea of using negative pronouncements to thwart the nondisclosure requirements of court orders and served secret warrants was first proposed by Steven Schear on the [cypherpunks mailing list](https://web.archive.org/web/20131103121048/http:/groups.yahoo.com/neo/groups/cypherpunks-lne-archive/conversations/topics/5869).

 Even if you don't need a warrant canary, you can publish a Cnry as a pet that you need to feed once in a while (via the `keepalive` function) or it will expire.
 How often you need to feed it is configurable in the contract.